PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 And here is the "Plain" variations with the floral patterns removed for a more simple look:
 ![476326681-e695fd3c-ee79-49b0-aa59-a7b87ca6d187](https://github.com/user-attachments/assets/998e682e-bcc4-4fa6-996c-4893e9f9b15a)

+There are also a few options for lifts for the Outfox port.

 ## Explosions
+*The Bright W1 tap explosion is not used in NotITG and is only used in advanced timing windows in Outfox.*

 Tap explosions can be customized to different match different judgement color sets.
 By default it comes with the Ornate "ITG" Glow set, but there are options for color sets like Rainbowmatic and Waterfall and a few others.
 There is also an "all white" option if you prefer your tap explosions to be color neutral.
 Tap explosions come in 3 variants per color set: Spark (X shaped like a DDR tap explosion), Glow (similar to the default ITG Cel/Metal noteskin tap explosions) and Minimal (similar to glow but with a smaller area).
 There are Ornate and Plain versions of every set.
 You can also disable tap explosions entirely with the "no explosions" customization option.
 Here is a preview of some of the tap explosion options:

 ![476327256-1ffe8b3f-b3ac-473f-b9d6-798d2aa744e0](https://github.com/user-attachments/assets/91d6a7c5-4785-43d9-ad0f-8e9a97a57dac)